Tom Perriello: 2010

 Perriello lost to Republican nominee State Senator Robert Hurt in a race between the two and Independent candidate Jeffrey Clark.
 During the race, Perriello was noted for touting Democratic achievements during his two years in office rather than running from them.
 In recognition of his support for gun rights, Perriello received the endorsement of the NRA Political Victory Fund.
 He also received the endorsement of the Veterans of Foreign Wars in the race in recognition of his "strong support for veterans, national security and defense, and military personnel issues."

 His reelection campaign was targeted by the national Democratic party, as the Democratic Congressional Campaign Committee sent financial resources, ads, and staff to the district in an effort to protect a seat that Perriello had won for the Democrats by a razor-thin 727 vote margin in 2008.
 As early as two weeks after being elected in 2008, Perriello was targeted for defeat by national Republicans and by outside groups like the U.S. Chamber of Commerce and the Koch brothers' funded Americans for Prosperity.
 His effort to maintain his seat was marked by full days of campaigning, including one period called "24 hours of Tom" in which the congressman held one or two events every hour for twenty four hours in the final weeks of the election.

 Ultimately, Perriello lost by 3.9 percent, which was considered a surprisingly close result in the Republican-leaning district.
 As a point of comparison, Glenn Nye, another freshman Democrat in the similarly Republican-leaning Virginia's 2nd, lost by 10.6 points to his Republican challenger in the same cycle.
 The two congressmen took dramatically different approaches to campaigning, with Perriello embracing his short congressional record that included votes for progressive legislation like the Affordable Care Act, and Nye attempting to distance himself from his party.

+2026

+In 2025, Perriello announced his intention to run for Virginia's 5th congressional district, the seat he previously held, during the 2026 midterm elections.